-Today’s wisdom comes from Rachel Remen, MD, (Kitchen Table Wisdom)
+Today’s wisdom comes from Rachel Remen, M.D., in the book Kitchen Table Wisdom

 Two days before my mother’s eightieth birthday I asked her how she wanted to spend the day.
 “I want to climb to the top of the Statue of Liberty,” she replied.
 “Isn’t there an elevator?”
 I asked.
 My mother looked at me.
 “I want to climb the stairs,” she said.
 She had lived in New York City for almost eighty years but she had never had this experience.
 She clearly remembered her first view of the “liberty” when she had sailed into the New York harbor from Russia.
 She had been five years old then.
 Now, of course, she had a severe heart condition, and there were 342 steps to the top.
 Undaunted, I realized we could do it three or four steps at a time, resting in between.
 We would take her nitroglycerin and simply allow the whole day.
 When I proposed this to Mom she was delighted.